Discover Melbourne Gardens

 About Melbourne Gardens

 First established in 1846 on the land of the Kulin Nation, Melbourne Gardens is today a green oasis in the heart of Melbourne.
-Throughout the 38 hectare site, you will discover over 31 collections of plants presented as a living work of art and making Melbourne Gardens one of the world's most beautiful botanic gardens.
-For 175 years, Melbourne Gardens has been the city's sanctuary and playground, a site for major cultural events and a place for individual memories and rich experiences.
+Throughout the 38 hectare site, you will discover over 23 collections of plants presented as a living work of art and making Melbourne Gardens one of the world's most beautiful botanic gardens.
+For over 175 years, Melbourne Gardens has been the city's sanctuary and playground, a site for major cultural events and a place for individual memories and rich experiences.

 Melbourne Gardens is also home to the National Herbarium of Victoria, which houses the internationally important State Botanical Collection, where key scientific research in botany, taxonomy, mycology and conservation takes place.
 In addition to the 8,000 plant species planted across the site, the Gardens are also the site of the historic Melbourne Observatory.
 The interconnected science, horticulture and public engagement programs at Melbourne Gardens all contribute to the health of the community and natural environment.